cheyao/icepi-sbc/README.md

 A low-cost carrier board for the H3 CPU.
 It let's you have a cheap yet powerful Linux/Android device on your hand.

+The PCB is 4 layers ensuring minimal cost and overhead during production.

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/65acf57737127a090191e2a362e5340783381ce1_image.png)

 ## Features